Postgraduate Course: Biotechnology and Bioprocess Engineering (MSc) (PGEE11185)

 The topics included in section A are outlined below:

-- Introduction and Advanced concepts in biocatalysis engineering
+- Introduction and Advanced concepts in biocatalysis and metabolic engineering

 - Novel trends in Advanced Bioreactor Design and Scale-up